t4d-classes/python_03152021/exercises/exercise-5.md

 # Exercise 5

 1. Upgrade the calc program to use classes.
-Please free to reorganize/restructure the code as needed to use classs effective as was discussed in class.
+Please free to reorganize/restructure the code as needed to use classes effectively as was discussed in class.

 2. At least one example of using a dunder method and duck-typing.
 Recommend using the __iter__ and __next__ function to implement some kind of iteration.